Dakermanji/website/README.md

 ## Overview

-- It also features authentication, messaging, and social interactions like follows, blocks, notifications, and a Task Management System.

-- It also features authentication, messaging, social interactions (follows, blocks, notifications), a Task Management System, and a dynamic Projects showcase page.

-This is a personal portfolio website showcasing my skills, projects, and professional experience as a full-stack web developer.
+- This is a personal portfolio website showcasing my skills, projects, and professional experience as a full-stack web developer.
 The website includes dynamic sections such as "About Me," "Services," "Portfolio," and "Contact Me," with data stored in a MySQL database.

-It also features authentication, messaging, social interactions (follows, blocks, notifications), a **Task Management System** and a dynamic Projects showcase page.
+- It also features authentication, messaging, social interactions (follows, blocks, notifications), a Task Management System, a dynamic Projects showcase page, and a Weather Application with local timezone and background images.

 ## Features